 - What is your training and experience?

-- Do you have experience providing biofeedback for my condition?
+- Do you have experience teaching biofeedback for my problem?

-- How many biofeedback sessions do you think I'll need?
+- How many biofeedback treatments do you think I'll need?

-- What's the cost and is it covered by health insurance?
+- What's the cost and is it covered by my health insurance?

-- Can you provide a list of references?
+- Can you give me a list of references?

 What you can expect

-If biofeedback is successful for you, it might help you control symptoms of your condition or reduce the amount of medication you take.
-Eventually, you can practice the biofeedback techniques you learn on your own.
-Don't stop the medical treatment for your condition, however, without consulting your care team.
+If biofeedback works for you, it might help your health problem or decrease how much medicine you take.
+In time, you can practice the biofeedback methods you learn on your own.
+Don't stop the medical treatment for your problem without talking to your health care provider.